Developmental Education

 • Withdrawing from the university or only taking developmental education courses may negatively impact students' financial aid status.

-• If a student is flagged for an administrative drop for non-attendance in a developmental education course or the college-level corequisite, the student must also be dropped from the required corequisite pairing.
+• If a student is flagged for an administrative drop due to non-attendance in a developmental education course or the college-level corequisite, the student may also be dropped from the required corequisite pairing at instructor discretion.

 • must only enroll in developmental courses if they are attempting the same developmental education intervention for the third time.